loader-logo

 Lactic acid fermentation is the process our bodies use to produce energy anaerobically, i.e., without using oxygen.
 During intense physical activity, when the oxygen supply to our muscles is insufficient for the demands of aerobic respiration, our bodies switch to lactic acid fermentation to keep providing energy and keep the muscles working.

-In this process, glucose is broken down into two molecules of lactic acid, and in the process, two molecules of ATP (adenosine triphosphate, the body’s energy currency) are produced.
-While this is much less than the amount of ATP produced by aerobic respiration, it’s a faster process and can provide the extra burst of energy needed during intense exertion.
+In this process, the body breaks down glucose into two molecules of lactic acid and produces two molecules of ATP (adenosine triphosphate, the body’s energy currency).
+Although this is much less than the amount of ATP that aerobic respiration produces, it is a faster process and can provide the extra burst of energy needed during intense exertion.

 However, as a result of lactic acid fermentation, lactic acid accumulates in the muscles, contributing to muscle fatigue and soreness.
 This lactic acid is gradually removed from the muscles and converted back into glucose in the liver as part of the recovery process, which is facilitated by the repayment of the oxygen debt.